aplteam/Tatin/docs/SyntaxReference.md

 `path` may or may not carry the filename.

-### UnInstallPackage
+### UnInstallPackages

 ```
-(list msg)←UnInstallPackage (folder packageID)
+(list msg)←UnInstallPackage (packageID folder)
 ```

-If `folder` carries a dependency file then this function attempts to un-install the package `packageID` and all its dependencies, but those only in case they are neither principal packages nor required by other packages.
+`folder` must carry a Tatin dependency file.

+`UnInstallPackage` attempts to un-install the package `packageID` and all its dependencies, but he latter only in case they are neither principal packages nor required by other packages.

+`packageID` might be a full package ID but also <group>-<name> or just <name>.
+However, in case.
+In case more than one package qualify an error is thrown.

 Note that if `packageID` is empty a clean-up attempt is made.

+`folder` may be a sub folder of an open Cider project.
+Tatin works out the correct one; if there are multiple Cider projects open the user is questioned.

+`packageID` must be fully qualified: group + name + version.

 If a package was installed with an alias you must un-install it by specifying the alias.